13 UserTesting alternatives to improve UX research in 2025

 Pros

-• Test multiple features: Maze is a versatile platform for running multiple types of unmoderated research such as:
+Maze is a versatile platform for running multiple types of moderated and unmoderated research, giving you one holistic platform for all your UX research needs.
+Features include:

-• Moderated interview studies: Quickly transform your moderated user interviews into actionable insights and shareable reports with AI-powered transcription, summaries, and sentiment analysis
+• Interview Studies: Quickly transform your moderated user interviews into actionable insights and shareable reports with AI-powered transcription, summaries, and sentiment analysis

 Cons